Observed Gaps in Data Migration Tools

-When you are assessing these tools its looks like a straightforward thing, but when you start large scale implementations you might start observing some gaps.
-Some of these gaps may impact timelines, efforts and overall quality for your migration.
+When you are assessing these tools its looks like a straightforward thing, but when you start large-scale implementations you might start observing some gaps.
+Some of these gaps may impact timelines, efforts, and the overall quality for your migration.
 Below is a listing of the gaps that we observed.
 You can have a look and see if you want to include these in your assessment phase itself so that your implementation runs smoothly, or at least you are better prepared.

-The right tool should provide efficient data validation without putting extra load on source database, irrespective of whether the table has primary key or not.
+The right tool should provide efficient data validation without putting extra load on the source database, irrespective of whether the table has a primary key or not.

 While most tools provide certain features to configure and schedule data migration, it still takes a considerable amount of manual effort for configuration.
 Imagine that you have thousands of tables and for each table you need to manually setup pipeline, specify primary keys (for validation), watermark column (for CDC), load modes (based on partitions), etc. and schedule these tables at particular time or priorities.
 It would be nice if the tool can get these configurations automatically, otherwise again it is required to create custom scripts to automate these things.

 4. Fault Tolerance and Restartability

 Most tools work well when they are on a smooth path and nothing is failing, but it becomes very difficult to manage when you have many processes that start to fail.
 We have observed the following issues for fault tolerance and restartability:

 - On restart, it doesn’t start from the point of failure but right from the extraction.

 - There were instances where duplicates were loaded in case of restart.
 It required a lot of manual hand-holding due to these issues in case it got failed.

 - It was very hard or not possible to get a detailed error message to pinpoint the cause of failure.
 Only generic messages were available.